Distributed Quantum Hypothesis Testing under Zero-rate Communication Constraints: Concluding Remarks

 Several open questions still remain in the context of zero-rate quantum distributed hypothesis testing.
-One such question pertains to the Stein's exponent with two-sided quantum communication at zero-rate, i.e., when both Alice and Bob communicates quantum information to Charlie.
+One such question concerns the Stein's exponent characterization under one-sided zero-rate classical communication without the marginals commutativity assumption.
+Of interest is also a fully quantum version of the blowing-up lemma.
+Another question pertains to the Stein's exponent with two-sided quantum communication at zero-rate, i.e., when both Alice and Bob communicates quantum information to Charlie.
 Here, we solved a special case of this problem when the state under the alternative is the product of its marginals; however, the general case remains open.
-Another fascinating question is the trade-off between the (Hoeffding's) exponents of both the type I and type II error probabilities as well as the Chernoff's exponent.
-Also of interest is the strong-converse exponent in zero-rate settings which quantifies how fast the success probability of one type decays to zero given that the exponent of the other error probability is above the Stein's exponent.
+A related question is whether a strictly larger Stein's exponent can be achieved with zero-rate quantum communication compared to zero-rate classical communication when support conditions hold.
+Another important problem is the trade-off between the (Hoeffding's) exponents of both the type I and type II error probabilities as well as the Chernoff's exponent.
+Also relevant is the strong-converse exponent in zero-rate settings which quantifies how fast the success probability of one type decays to zero given that the exponent of the other error probability is above the Stein's exponent.
 An answer to these questions would provide a complete account of asymptotic performance for quantum distributed hypothesis testing under zero-rate noiseless communication.

 Performance guarantees for distributed quantum hypothesis testing problems are useful for benchmarking the fundamental limitations (or capabilities) of quantum-assisted artificially intelligent systems since hypothesis testing is a primitive that underlies many inference tasks.
 Zero-rate communication is practically relevant in scenarios where communication is expensive, e.g., due to a low energy budget.
 For instance, wireless sensor networks powered by batteries used for industrial automation, agriculture, smart cities, environmental monitoring or healthcare have limited energy budget and typically monitor large amounts of data between successive communication phases with the central controller.
 Potential applications of our study include benchmarking the performance of tasks in quantum sensing and metrology, which benefit from a spatially distributed sensor network architecture (see, e.g., \cite{Proctor-17, Zhan-23,Rivero-2021} and references therein).
 Another pertinent application is covert inference, where zero-rate communication becomes essential to avoid detection by an adversary (see, e.g., \cite{BGPHTG-2015,Bash-2013, Wang-2016,Bloch-2016}).